nrfconnect/sdk-nrf-bm/samples/bluetooth/ble_bms/README.rst

 #.
 Write ``03`` to the Bond Management Service Control Point Characteristic.
    ``03`` is the command to delete the current bond.
 #.
 Disconnect the device to trigger the bond deletion procedures.
 #.
+Delete the bond information of the central device in the app:

+   a.
+Click the :guilabel:`Settings` button for the device in the app.
+   #.
+Click :guilabel:`Delete bond information`.

+#.
 Reconnect the devices and verify that the connection security is not updated.
 #.
 Bond both devices again.
 #.
 Write ``06 41 42 43 44`` to the Bond Management Service Control Point Characteristic.
    ``06`` is the command to delete all bonds on the server, followed by the authorization code ``ABCD``.
 #.
 Disconnect the device to trigger the bond deletion procedures.
+#.
+Delete the bond information of the central device again.
 #.
 Reconnect the devices again and verify that the connection security is not updated.